-Each core plane contains 16,384 (16K) cores at the intersection of 128 X-drive lines and 128 Y-drive lines.
-The core plane also has a sense/inhibit wire (S/Z winding) which runs parallel to the X-drive line.
-Thus, three wires go through each core: one X-drive line, one Y-drive line, and one S/Z winding.
-Each plane contains two S/Z segments (separate windings), each representing one data bit.
-For 8K and 16K BSMs, each X-drive line passes through both S/Z segments via the X-return card at the bottom of the array (Figures 2-3 and 2-4).
+Each core plane contains 16,384 (16K) cores located at the intersection of 128 horizontal (X-drive) lines and 128 vertical (Y-drive) lines.
+The core plane also has a sense/ inhibit (S/Z) wire which runs parallel to the X-drive line.
+Thus, three wires go through each core: one X-drive wire, one Y-drive wire, and one sense/inhibit (S/Z) wire.
+Each plane contains two sense/inhibit segments (separate windings), each representing one data bit.
+Also, each X-drive line passes through both S/Z segments via the X-return card at the bottom of the array (Figures 2-2 and 2-3).
 Thus, when one X-drive line and one Y-drive line are active, two cores on the plane experience coincident currents (one in each segment).
-This means that each plane contains two bits for each of the possible X/Y addresses.
-Since there are 16K cores on the plane, they can all be addressed by 8K unique addresses provided by SAR bits 3-15.
+This means that each plane contains two bits at each of the possible X-Y addresses.
+Since there are 16K cores on the plane, they can all be addressed by 8K unique addresses, provided by SAR bits 3-15.